 DMARC helps organizations prevent this misuse of their domains, by giving organizations more visibility into their email channels.
 Based on this enhanced visibility, organizations can implement DMARC policies to help them manage email sent from their domains.
 These policies allow you to monitor, quarantine or block emails that fail DMARC validation.
 We’ll cover these policies and how DMARC validation works in more depth later in this guide.

 Implementing DMARC improves your email security, by helping email receivers to stop phishing attacks against customers and employees, and stop brand abuse and scams that appear to come from your domains.
 DMARC also adds important reporting functionality.
 When DMARC is implemented, you will receive DMARC reports which can be used to get detailed information about emails.
-We’ll cover this reports in more depth later in this article.
+We’ll cover these reports in more depth later in this article.

 In addition, DMARC helps with your email deliverability.
 Using DMARC means that emails correctly set-up and authenticated will not be marked as spam or malware by email receivers.
 This helps to increase the likelihood of your email communications being seen by recipients, rather than ending up in the junk or spam folder.